-In young and overall healthy patients, blood in phlegm is usually the result of prolonged or constant coughing, or of dried-up membranes in the respiratory airway.
-People who take anticoagulants may also notice some specks of blood in their sputum.
+Blood in phlegm is usually the result of prolonged coughing or dried airway, particularly when it is noted in young, healthy people.
+People who take anticoagulants may also notice some specks of blood in their phlegm.

 However, blood in phlegm with other symptoms, like shortness of breath, fever, and green, yellow or frothy phlegm may be a sign of a more serious health condition, like a respiratory infection, bronchitis or pulmonary edema.